MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Reviewer.md

     And
 ```

-#### View the details of a card's work requirements and the work products created during the work execution to verify if the requirements have been met and the result meets my quality expectations
+#### STORY: View the details of a card's work requirements and the work products created during the work execution to verify if the requirements have been met and the result meets my quality expectations

 ```Gherkin
 Scenario: Approve a work task waiting for my review